 Kemet turned to Dumont.

 "You'd know, though," he said.
-"I can't see our lady fair risking her neck in a corporate defection without having the details of her new contract hammered out, right down to the color of the paint in her new office."
+"I can't see our fair lady risking her neck in a corporate defection without having the details of her new contract hammered out, right down to the color of the paint in her new office."

 The blonde woman nodded.